RecipeTips.Com Home cooking tips & advice | Knowledge | Grain Products - Rice

 Grain Products - Rice

 Described below are some of the products (including flour) created directly from rice.
-Other than a few exceptions, products that are created after the grain has been ground into flour are not described since they are so numerous.
+Other than a few exceptions, products that are created after the grain has been ground into flour are not described, because they are so numerous.

 Rice Flakes

 Rice flakes are produced from rice that has been parboiled and then rolled, flattened, and dried.
-The flakes come in different thicknesses depending on the pressure used in the flattening process.
-The flakes are able to absorb a large volume of liquid when used in various dishes so they absorb flavors well.
-They are very popular in Asian cooking, but in Western countries they are more often used commercially in the production of cereals and rice snacks.
-Rice flakes are found in many Asian markets and specialty shops.
+The flakes come in different thicknesses depending on the amount of pressure used in the flattening process.
+The flakes are able to absorb a large volume of liquid when used in various dishes, so they absorb flavors quite well.
+They are very popular in Asian cooking, but in Western countries, they are more often used commercially in the production of cereals and rice snacks.
+Rice flakes are found in many Asian markets and specialty shops worldwide.

 Parboiled Rice

-Parboiled rice is a type of rice that has been processed by soaking and steaming under pressure and then drying to harden and thicken the starch in the grain.
+Parboiled rice is a type of rice product that has been processed by soaking and steaming the rice grains under pressure and then drying the grains to harden and thicken the starch in the grain.
 This process creates stiffer rice kernels that are extra fluffy, do not stick together, and retain more of the original nutrients than regular varieties of white rice.

 Instant Rice

-Instant rice refers to rice that has been processed, pre-cooked, and dried to make it shelf stable.
-Since instant rice is pre-cooked, it requires only a few minutes of cooking time to rehydrate the grains.
+Instant rice refers to rice grains that have been processed, precooked, and dried to make the rice shelf stable.
+Since instant rice is precooked, it requires only a few minutes of cooking time to rehydrate the grains.
 Nutrients are added to the rice kernels to replace the nutrients that are lost during processing.

 Enriched Rice

-Enriched rice refers to white rice that has been coated with nutrients, such as iron, niacin, thiamin, and folic acid, which were lost when the rice was initially processed.
-Despite replacing some of the vitamins and protein, enriched rice is not as nutritious as whole grain brown rice.
-When preparing enriched rice, the added nutrients can be preserved by not rinsing the rice either before or after cooking.
-It is also beneficial to not cook the rice in large quantities of water, but to use only enough water that will be readily absorbed.
+Enriched rice refers to white rice that has been coated with the nutrients that were lost when the rice was initially processed.
+Iron, niacin, thiamin, and folic acid are among the nutrients that are coated onto the rice after processing.
+Even with this replacement of vitamins and protein, enriched rice is not as nutritious as whole-grain brown rice.
+When preparing enriched rice, the added nutrients can be retained if the rice is not rinsed either before cooking or afterward.
+It is also beneficial if the rice is not cooked in large quantities of water.
+The best results occur when the rice is cooked in the minimum amount of water that will be readily absorbed by the rice.

 Puffed Rice

 Puffed rice is produced from rice grains that are heated to a high temperature and placed under extreme pressure.
-When the pressure is quickly reduced, the grains expand to a volume that is several times larger than their original size.
-Puffed rice is used for ready-to-eat cereals and commercially prepared rice cakes.
+When the pressure is reduced quickly, the grains expand to a volume that is several times larger than their original size.
+Puffed rice is most often used for ready-to-eat cereals and commercially prepared rice cakes.

 Rice Flour